hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Valid reasons for not re-using existing connections might include:

 * as already noted in [@RFC7766], separate connections for different zones might be preferred for operational reasons.
-In this case the number of concurrent connections for zone transfers SHOULD be limited to the total number of zones transferred between the client and server.
+In this case, the number of concurrent connections for zone transfers SHOULD be limited to the total number of zones transferred between the client and server.
 * reaching a configured limit for the number of outstanding queries or XFR requests allowed on a single TCP connection
 * the message ID pool has already been exhausted on an open connection
 * a large number of timeouts or slow responses have occurred on an open connection
-* an edns-tcp-keepalive EDNS0 option with a timeout of 0 has been received from the server and the client is in the process of closing the connection (see (#the-ednstcpkeepalive-edns0-option))
+* an edns-tcp-keepalive EDNS0 option with a timeout of 0 has been received from the server and the client is in the process of closing the connection (see (#the-edns-tcp-keepalive-edns0-option))

 If no TCP connections are currently open, XFR clients MAY send SOA queries over UDP or a new TCP connection.